alpaddesai/FoundationsOfSoftwareEngineering/README.md

-# Foundations of Software Engineering
+# Agile Methodology and Foundations of Software Engineering

 The project provides an introduction to product development lifecycles including the Agile Methodolgy